ChrolloZr/Grokking-mechanictics-interpretability/README.md

-Timeless: Neural Mechanics & Kinematic Grokking
+Timeless: Neural Mechanics & Grokking
 This repository contains the core research, implementation, and interactive dashboard for investigating parameter crystallization and structural phase transitions in modular deep learning models.

 The project explores how models learn to perform modular arithmetic tasks, transitioning from a memorization phase to a "grokking" phase where they discover underlying mathematical Fourier structures.